By H. Michael Steinberg Colorado Insurance Fraud – Theft Crimes Lawyer –

-The law is very specific and carefully lists when a Colorado District Attorney can charge any or all players in the insurance system.
+The law is very specific and carefully lists when a Colorado District Attorney can charge any or all players in an insurance fraud investigation.

 How Does One Commit The Crime Of Insurance Fraud In Colorado?

-The new law applies across the board to fraud committed by insurance claimants, agents and brokers.
+This Colorado law applies across the board to fraud committed by insurance claimants, agents, and brokers.

 …knowingly presents or causes to be presented an application for the issuance or renewal of an insurance policy, submits materially false information or fails to disclose such or fails to disclose a material event or condition that affects a person’s rights or continued right to any insurance benefit or payment.